tanjunchen/tanjunchen-scheduler/readme.md

 This repo is a sample for Kubernetes scheduler framework.
 The `sample` plugin implements `filter` and `prebind` extension points.

-And the custom scheduler name is `tanjunchen-framework` which defines in `KubeSchedulerConfiguration` object.
+And the custom scheduler name is `tanjunchen-scheduler` which defines in `KubeSchedulerConfiguration` object.

 ## Build